Real-Cooperative/backend/README.md

 # RCIAD Backend <!-- omit in toc -->

 The backend for Real Cooperative in the African Diaspora.
-This is a NodeJS server built to handle requests from the frontend and communicate with SurrealDB.
+This is a NodeJS server built to handle requests from a frontend and communicate with a SurrealDB database.

 ## Table of Contents <!-- omit in toc -->